IS YOUR GLASS SOOTING UP ?

 ARE YOU USING TOO MUCH FUEL ?

 It is essential that all solid fuel burning appliances are serviced at regular intervals, typically prior to the start of each heating season.
 A faulty stove and installation not only wastes money on fuel but can potentially release poisonous Carbon Monoxide into the property.

 Both appliance manufacturers and HETAS strongly recommend that all solid fuel appliances are serviced by a competent person and preferably by a HETAS registered engineer at least once a year.

 This ensures you are complying with current Building Regulations, local bylaws and maintaining your manufacturer's warranty cover.

-Do make the most of our Annual Service Deal which will save you money and ensure the performance and appearance of your stove so you never have to concern yourself with its safety, you can just enjoy the pleasure of its warmth.
+Do make the most of our Service Deal which will ensure the performance and appearance of your stove so you never have to concern yourself with its safety, you can just enjoy the pleasure of its warmth.

 More Stove Tips here.

 'We have been very happy with the work done to our stove and have enjoyed the comfort all winter!'
 Jan